 Conveniently located near the Las Vegas Convention Center (at the far northern end of the Strip), the opulent Circus Circus Hotel & Casino has been a family-friendly fixture on Sin City's most famed street since the 60s.
 The hotel is kitted out in a colorful circus theme, complete with jugglers, acrobats, and clowns performing throughout, and kids will love exploring the Adventuredome, a vast indoor theme park with mini-golf, arcade games, and roller coasters.

-There are over 3,500 rooms and suites at Circus Circus, though the Casino and Skyrise Towers deliver the sleekest accommodations.
+The Casino and Skyrise Towers deliver the sleekest accommodations.
 Rooms are decorated in soothing earth tones and come equipped with basic amenities (think: cable TV, Wi-Fi, a hairdryer, and iron).
 There are also plenty of eateries at Circus Circus (most of which feature fast food and comfort fare), so families don’t have to go very far to get a decent meal.
 For parents on a budget, Circus Circus is a reliably affordable hotel with plenty of exciting attractions and amenities to keep kids busy for hours on end.

 Best Boutique: Oasis at Gold Spike